mpwoz/cs425-mp2/README.md

 Integration with MP1
 --------------------

-MP1 wasn't very useful in debugging this MP, since we needed to be able to see log messages in real-time (to see the order in which packets were sent/arrived at other machines).
-Instead of using mp1, we used the built in logging functions of Go, and set up parameters for testing locally instead of in a truly distributed environment.
-This allowed us to view logs for all "nodes" on a single screen in real-time.
+We debugged using the logger from MP1 and parameters which allowed us to simulate multiple nodes on a single machine, locally.
+This allowed us to see all the outputs at once, in real time without having to resort to the grep functionality from mp1.